 How to tie a follow-through figure eight knot

 Step 1: With one end of the rope, make a figure 8.
 Then, wrap this around the support.
-The figure 8 can’t be made at the very end of the rope because several centimeters must be left free for the follow-through process.
+Figure 8 can’t be made at the very end of the rope because several centimeters must be left free for the follow-through process.

 Step2: When the single figure 8 is finished, start retracing the single 8 with the free end of the rope.
 The retracing consists of passing the free end through the loops and leading the rope parallel to the standing (8) part.

-Step 3: Finish the follow-through figure eight knot with taking the free end through the loop and pulling so that the ends can tighten.
+Step 3: Finish the follow-through figure-eight knot by taking the free end through the loop and pulling so that the ends can tighten.
 The finished knot creates a loop between the end knot and your harness.

 How to tie a double eight knot